aspose-email/Aspose.Email-API-References/english/net/aspose.email.clients.google/igmailclient/getcontact/_index.md

 ## GetContact(Contact) {#getcontact}

-Contact to refresh[`Contact`](../../../aspose.email.personalinfo/contact/) object, that represents a contact of gmail when operation fails
+Contact to refreshContact object, that represents a contact of gmail when operation fails

 ```csharp
 public Contact GetContact(Contact contact)